snowplow-archive/snowplow.github.com/analytics/customer-analytics/overview.md

 ### 2. [Joining SnowPlow data with other data sources][joining-customer-data]

-Other web analytics packages make it very difficult to join web analytics data with other customer data a single customer view to drive commercial decision making, marketing and product development.
+Other web analytics packages make it very difficult to join web analytics data with other customer data a single customer view to drive commercial decision making, marketing and platform development.
 SnowPlow makes doing this join easy: in [this section][joining-customer-data] we explain how.

 ### 3. [Customer lifetime value][clv]

-Developing a reliable model of customer value is a necessary prerequisite to calculating the return on ad spend, product development, or service delivery.
+Developing a reliable model of customer value is a necessary prerequisite to calculating the return on ad spend, platform development, or service delivery.
 In [this section][clv], we describe how to use SnowPlow to measure your customer lifetime value

 ### 4. [Cohort analysis][cohort-analysis]